• Skip to primary navigation

 📖 Recipe

-overhead view of finished pot pie with pieces missing and spoon in it
+Overhead view of finished pot pie in cast iron skillet with serving spoon in it.

 LaKita Anderson

-Try making this Easy Homemade Chicken Pot Pie Recipe that is filling, comforting, and delicious.
-Made using a refrigerated pie crust to cover the top and the bottom of this savory pie.
+This Easy Chicken Pot Pie Recipe is filling, comforting, and delicious.
+Made using refrigerated pie crust to cover the top and the bottom of this savory pie.

 5 from 3 votes